Wachusett Mountain (ski area)

 Wachusett Mountain is an alpine ski area in the northeastern United States, located on Mount Wachusett, in the towns of Princeton and Westminster, Worcester County, Massachusetts.
-It has 25 trails served by eight lifts, including three high-speed chairlifts and three magic-carpet lifts, a triple chairlift, and a Pony lift (rope tow).
+The mountain has 25 trails served by eight lifts, including three high-speed chairlifts and four magic-carpet lifts, and a triple chairlift.

-There is a weekend shuttle service to and from a MBTA commuter stop in nearby Fitchburg.
+There is a bus shuttle service to and from nearby Wachusett station.

 Wachusett Mountain has 100% snow-making capacity, and also has night skiing on most of its trails.
-The mountain is located in the Northeastern part of Massachusetts, with the closest major city being Worcester.
+The mountain is located in the central part of Massachusetts, with the closest major city being Worcester.

 History

 The first ski trails were cut into Mount Wachusett by the Civilian Conservation Corps in 1934 and 1937.
 Those trails were called Pine Hill Trail and Balance Rock.
 Today, skiers can still ski down the upper and lower half of Balance rock.
 The middle section closed in the 1980s.
 During World War II, the 10th Mountain Division trained at Wachusett.
 There is now a plaque at the summit commemorating this.
 The first lifts installed were a T-bar in 1960 (the Oxbow T-Bar) and in 1962 (the West T-Bar).
 3800 ft.

 The Massachusetts State Downhill ski championships were run on the Pine Hill Trail until 1966.
 The race was called off that year after 3 racers were injured and moved in the years following to the Balance Rock Trail until ski area expansion cut that trail in 1983.

 In 1969, Ralph Crowley was granted a lease for a 450 acre parcel of land on Mount Wachusett by the state to operate the ski area.
-In 1982, a major expansion was completed which included the construction of the base lodge.
+In 1982, a major expansion was completed, which included the construction of the base lodge.

-Stands of old growth hardwood forest on Mount Wachusett became the object of a court ruling in favor of the Commonwealth of Massachusetts in joint contract with the ski area regarding plans for a ski slope expansion into an environmental buffer zone around the old growth stand.
+Stands of old growth hardwood forest on Mount Wachusett became the object of a court ruling in favor of the Commonwealth of Massachusetts in a joint contract with the ski area regarding plans for a ski slope expansion into an environmental buffer zone around the old growth stand.
 The old-growth forest contains trees over 350 years old; the buffer zone contained mature trees about half that age.
-The Sierra Club and other conservation organizations criticized the ruling and two members of Earth First! staged a sit-in protest by climbing into the crowns of several of the trees in the area slated to be clear cut.
-As of 2007 wording on the website of the Wachusett Mountain Ski Area included strong language prohibiting skiers and snow boarders from entering the old growth area: "Anyone found entering old growth areas will have their lift ticket revoked.
+The Sierra Club and other conservation organizations criticized the ruling, and two members of Earth First! staged a sit-in protest by climbing into the crowns of several of the trees in the area slated to be clear cut.
+As of 2007 wording on the website of the Wachusett Mountain Ski Area included strong language prohibiting skiers and snowboarders from entering the old growth area: "Anyone found entering old growth areas will have their lift ticket revoked.
 Subsequent offenses will be subject to fines."